My name is Emily Davison. I’m 23 years of age, a Masters Degree Graduate, Writer, journalist, YouTuber and a blogger.

 I conduct interviews with people in the fashion business on my blog, to give my readers a fresh perspective to fashion.
 My most recent interview was with Laura Legendary who is my co founder of the podcast channel I run called Fashionability.

 I currently work with a number of different charities and organizations to raise awareness of Fashioneyesta and what we do, as well as to help Visually Impaired people with fashion.
-At present, I work as a fashion correspondent alongside the RNIB’s Insight Radio and in the past for Able Radio Fashioneyesta has also been showcased on the BBC4’s In Touch radio, BBC Ouch Disability, ITV This Morning and London Live.
+At present, I work as a fashion correspondent alongside the RNIB’s Insight Radio and in the past for Able Radio.
+I’ve also appeared on BBC4’s In Touch radio, BBC Ouch Disability, ITV This Morning, BBC News, Channel 4 and London Live.
 I’m currently involved in a number of projects with charities and organisations including the RNIB, BBC Body Positive and many others.

 I welcome you to Fashioneyesta and hope that you enjoy reading and exploring everything it has to offer.